dig-eg-gaz/hugo-site/content/how-to/course-specific/blogging-instructions.md

 ## 4. Choose a feature image

 Choose an image that you would like to appear to promote the post on the main page of the website.
-Name that image `feature.jpg` or `feature.png` (depending on the file format), and add it to your blog post folder.
-Give the image a caption in the appropriate section of the header.
+Name that image `featured.jpg` or `featured.png` (depending on the file format), and add it to your blog post folder (replacing the `featured.png` file that's already there).
+You do not need to add any more information about the image to the header, other than giving it a caption in the appropriate section.
 (For more on images, see number 5 below.)

 ## 4. Write a post in markdown and add images